eXpandFramework/eXpand/Demos/Modules/ConditionalObjectView/ConditionalObjectViewTester.Web/ReadMe.txt

 ﻿Project Description

-The ConditionalDetailViewsTester.Web project implements an ASP.NET application.
+The ConditionalObjectViewTester.Web project implements an ASP.NET application.
 The ApplicationCode project folder contains the WebApplication.cs(vb) file with the class that inherits WebApplication.
 This class can be designed with the Application Designer that allows you to view and customize application components: referenced modules,